DeAndré A. Espree-Conaway

 For me, the most important questions in language science are: What is language?
 And where does it come from?
 Taking a page out of Heraclitus’ book, ‘the only constant in life (and language) is change.’
 Language is a complex adaptive system wherein the dynamics of language change (specifically the mechanisms of language diversification) adapt to the ecological conditions under which speakers live and interact.
 This ‘language ecology’ may create learning biases that shape the development of a given language.
 I suspect we might be able to get a glimpse of the true nature of language and its origins through this line of inquiry.

 I’m also interested in how the ecology of brains, bodies, genes, cultures, societies, and geographies mold languages, producing the diversity (or lack thereof) of languages we see today.
 To this end, I draw from a wide range of interdisciplinary methodological tools to answer questions concerning the nature and evolution of language.
-In particular, I look forward to including more psycholinguistics and neurolinguistics in my work.

 I’m currently seeking collaborations in psycholinguistics and neurolinguistics.
+I’m interested in combining language description with neuroimaging methods (fNIRS-EEG and fMRI).
 I’m also open to collaborative projects in other areas of evolutionary linguistics, including primatology (primate vocalization semantics, primate gesture), animal communication, paleoanthropology, genetics, and statistical physics.

 In addition to linguistics, I’m a language learning enthusiast.
 I blog and vlog about language learning on the Taking Down Tongues website and my youtube channel.
 I also love documentaries (watching and filming them) and traveling.
 Being the adventure-loving soul I am, I’ve trekked the perimeter of Tahiti and sailed the Tuamotu Islands of Polynesia by cargo ship.
 I am the founder and CEO of the Bloomfield Language Institute.